JonAbrams/SpaceAce/README.md

 "the space's name", { initialState: true, todoList: { todos: [] } }).
 ```

-The first parameter to `Space`'s constructor is a string used to identify the space.
-This name is used to bind child spaces to a particular node in the parent space's state.
-It is also useful for logging the activity that occurs within the entire data store.

-If you have a space (e.g. `rootSpace`), and want to create a child space, call its `space()`.
+If you have a space, and want to create a child space, call `actions.space({ ... initialState })` or
-e.g. `rootSpace.space('todoList')`.
-This new child space will take
-over the part of the parent space's state addressed by the name of the child space.
+`actions.space('keyName')`.
+If a string is provided, the space will attach to the specified key of
+the current space.